-Acquisitions 383 Increased 2 No acquisitions took place during reporting process.
-On the other hand, the number and the locations we serve are subject to change throughout the year, Number of branches are increased in 2019.
-As a result, total surface area of our branches and HQ buildings are increased from 613,222 m2 to 618,132 m2 from 2018 to 2019.
-It means an increase of 4,910 m2 in the total surface area served.
-Emission intensity per square meter of surface area in Vakifbank for 2019 is 0.07793 tCO2e/m2.
-Consequently, this increase in surface area leads to an increase of 383 tCO2e in emissions and it can be considered in acquisitions.
-Mergers 0 No change 0 No mergers took place during reporting process.
-Therefore, no change is resulted from that.
-Change in output 0 No change 0 We are working in banking industry, so that we could assume that there is no effect of change in output.
-Change in methodology 918 Increased 6 Emission factors of the electricity energy purchased from the grid are updated for all countries of operation.
-Emission factors in tCO2e/MWh unit for Turkey, Bahrain, Iraq and USA were as follows respectively in 2018; 0.4513, 0.7053, 1.0596, 0.4282 and 0.4645, 0.7046, 1.0563, 0.3999 in 2019.
-The electricity energy consumption in MWh of countries in the same order are as follows; 69,978 for Turkey, 26 for Bahrain, 33 for Iraq, and 197 for USA in 2019.
-It subjects to a change of 918 tCO2 in resulting from change in methodology.
+Change in output 0 No change 0 We are working in banking industry so that we could assume that there is no effect of change in output Change in methodology 78 Increase 0 Emission factors of the electricity energy purchased from the grid are updated for all countries of operation.
+Emission factors in tCO2e/MWh unit for Turkey, Bahrain, Iraq and USA were as follows respectively in 2019; 0.4645, 0.7046, 1.0563, 0.3999 and 0.4661, 0.6905, 1.0441, 0.3818 in 2020.
+The electricity energy consumption from non-renewable resources in MWh of these countries in the same order are as follows; 51,179 for Turkey, 30 for Bahrain, 25 for Iraq, and 194.5 for USA in 2020.
+It subjects to an increase of 78 tCO2 in resulting from change in methodology.
 Change in boundary 0 No change 0 There is no change in the boundary.
 The boundary of the GHG inventory remained as same according to last year.
 Therefore, no change is resulted from that.
-Change in physical operating conditions 0 No change 0 Vakifbank serves in over 900 premises throughout Turkey & abroad.
+Change in physical operating conditions 0 No change 0 Vakıfbank serves in over 900 premises throughout Turkey & abroad.
 Additionally, the number and locations of the buildings we serve are subject to change consistently.
 Weather conditions, which particularly effects the physical operating conditions are also subject to change by time.
-Despite all the facts above, as we could not calculate the effect of above mentioned facts, we assumed that there is no change in physical operating conditions and included these facts in unidentified item.
-Unidentified 1,593 Increased 10 There is too many factors effecting the change in GHG emissions year on year.
+Turkey experiences all four seasons in a year.
+Despite all the facts above, as we could not calculate the effect of above-mentioned facts, we assumed that there is no change in physical operating conditions and included these facts in unidentified item.
+Unidentified 601 Decrease 1 There are too many factors effecting the change in our GHG emissions year on year.
 Vakıfbank serves in over 900 premises throughout Turkey & abroad.
 Additionally, the number and locations of the buildings we serve are subject to change consistently.
-Weather conditions, which particularly effects the physical operating conditons are also subject to change by time.
-Due to the facts above, as we could not calculate the effect of above mentioned facts, we included these emissions resulting from these facts in unidentified item.
+On the other hand, weather conditions, which particularly effects the physical operating conditions are also subject to change by time.
+Turkey experiences all four seasons in a year.

+Due to the facts above, as we could not calculate the effect of above-mentioned facts, therefore we included these emissions resulting from these facts in unidentified item.
 Other 0 No change 0 We assumed that there is no other item resulting a change in our Scope 1 and 2 emissions.

-(C7.9b) Are your emissions performance calculations in C7.9 and C7.9a based on a location-based Scope 2 emissions figure or a market-based Scope 2 emissions figure?
+(C7.9b) Are your emissions performance calculations in C7.9 and C7.9a based on a locationbased Scope 2 emissions figure or a market-based Scope 2 emissions figure?

-Location-based
+Market-based